Alexandra230/Store/README.md

 # Store
-Flora store
-simple store, run only with VS Code
+Simple flora store, run only with VS Code